audioburst-labs/AudioburstSDK-Android/README.md

 # AudioburstSDK-Android

 ## Introduction
 AudioburstSDK is the SDK for Android that lets you build applications with Audioburst features.
-It will let you play a pre-arranged playlist of audio items - or `bursts` - short snippets of spoken-word audio sourced from live radio and premium podcasts.
+It allows you to play a pre-arranged playlist of audio items - or `bursts` - short snippets of spoken-word audio sourced from live radio and premium podcasts.

 ## Features
-AudioburstSDK offers a following modules:
+AudioburstSDK offers the following modules:
-- [`player-core`][player-core] - library that will let you access Audioburst content and add playback functionality to your app.
+- [`player-core`][player-core] - A library that allows you to access Audioburst content and add playback functionality to your app.

 ## Prerequisites